ZhefeiGong/carp/singletask/README.md

 ## 📊 Dataset

 * Download the Robomimic datasets in both [state-based](https://diffusion-policy.cs.columbia.edu/data/training/robomimic_lowdim.zip) and [image-based](https://diffusion-policy.cs.columbia.edu/data/training/robomimic_image.zip) formats.
 The Kitchen dataset can be downloaded [here](https://diffusion-policy.cs.columbia.edu/data/training/kitchen.zip).
+The PushT dataset can be downloaded [here](https://diffusion-policy.cs.columbia.edu/data/training/pusht.zip)
 * For Robomimic, we use the `absolute-action` setting (dataset files ending with `abs.hdf5`).
 If you are using `relative-action` datasets instead, please refer to `singletask/env/dataset/robomimic_dataset_conversion.py` for conversion reference.

 ## 🚄 Training